khai9xht/VRP-GA/README.md

 # hello-world
-This is just a start!
+This is a project using Genetic Algorithm to solve Vehicle Routing Problem.
-Some changes have been made.